-a.
+- a.
 Enrolment subject to approval of the programme leader. b.
-Only available for students enrolled in AK1060.
+Only available for students enrolled in AK1060. c.

-c.
 Only available for students enrolled in AK3712.
-Only available to students who enrolled prior to 2014.
 Only available to students who enrolled prior to 2019.

 MASTER OF BUSINESS ADMINISTRATION (MBA) REGULATIONS